ndac-todoroki/ecc_calc/README.md

 Those tests will eventially move to individual modules.

 ## Required Rust version
-Will work with `rustc 1.25.0-nightly`.
-Only `nightly` versions will work.
+Will work with/after `rustc 1.34.0-nightly`.
+Only `nightly` versions will work, until `range_contains` is stabilized.
-`rustup install nightly` if you don't have a nightly version.
+Do `rustup install nightly` if you don't have a nightly version.
+Do `rustup override set nightly` to set nightly in the current directory.

 ## Examples